Take a moment on National Telephone Day to recall comedian Gary Gulman’s classic riff:

-Before FaceTime and the internet, there was a determined man named Alexander Graham Bell, the inventor of the telephone.
+Do some research on A.G.
+Bell.
 Thanks to him we have the ability to contact whoever we like at any given time Take today to learn about his a trial and tribulations by visiting a museum and learning about the history of the telephone.

 Why We Love National Telephone Day

 For starters, they turned traditional landline phones into museum pieces.
 An entire generation has grown up without phones that plug into walls.
 Even early cell phones now seem obsolete.
 Is it time to find a new name for National Telephone Day?